rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 fit$par[2]
 ```

-if everything has gone well, you have now simulated data for an agent.
+If everything has gone well, you have now simulated data for an agent.
 You specified a learning rate and inverse temperature.
 Next, you ran an RStan model to create a parameter estimate of these.
 Hopefully the alpha and beta estimates approximated the original values you specified!

 -----